 Times tables

 Don’t forget to keep practicing times tables at home whenever you can.
+We have a leader board for studio speed/Rockstar status up in the classroom which is updated weekly.

 If you need your TT Rockstars or Purple Mash logins, just send me an email.